The Biological Battery

 Step 1: Sodium accumulates inside.
 With the pump slowed, the cell can't export sodium as fast as it leaks in.
 Intracellular sodium creeps up.

-The cost: Push this mechanism too far, and the excess calcium gets stored in the sarcoplasmic reticulum (the cell's internal calcium warehouse).
-An overloaded SR can release calcium spontaneously between beats — unscheduled bursts that have nothing to do with the normal action potential cycle.
+The cost: Push this mechanism too far, and the excess calcium gets stored in the sarcoplasmic reticulum, the cell's internal calcium warehouse (we explore its role in contraction in Chapter 3).
+An overloaded SR can release calcium spontaneously between beats, unscheduled bursts that have nothing to do with the normal electrical cycle.
 When the cell scrambles to clear that surprise calcium, it generates a small inward current that nudges the membrane voltage upward during diastole.
-If that nudge is large enough, it can push the cell past threshold and trigger an extra beat — an arrhythmia born not from a reentrant circuit, but from the cell firing when it shouldn't.
+If that nudge is large enough, it can push the cell past threshold and trigger an extra beat.
+The cell fires when it should be resting, driven by calcium overload rather than by any normal electrical stimulus.
 This is called a delayed afterdepolarization (DAD), and it is the mechanism behind digoxin toxicity.

 The insight: digoxin's benefit and its toxicity are the same mechanism at different doses.
 Partial pump inhibition gives you inotropy.
 Excessive inhibition gives you calcium overload and triggered arrhythmias.